 The DICOM data directories are located on the local system, and are used to hold both the DICOM text and image files.
-D:\DICOM is typically the DICOM data directory.
+C:\DICOM is typically the DICOM data directory.
 However, you may select another device letter (C:-Z:).

-''' Please enter the device letter for the DICOM text directory: d:// d <Enter> Please enter the device letter for the DICOM image directories: d:// d <Enter> '''
+''' Please enter the device letter for the DICOM text directory: c:// c <Enter> Please enter the device letter for the DICOM image directories: c:// c <Enter> '''